sy77777en/video_annotation_folk/policy_comparison.md

 **Rendered version:**

-Provide a concise yet informative description of the overall scene, including the point of view, environment, setting, time of day, and notable visual elements such as overlay elements.
+Provide a concise yet informative description of the overall scene, including the point of view, environment, setting, time of day, overlays, and notable visual elements.
 If subjects are present, the scene description should complement their descriptions by establishing their location and possible context.
 Aim to give enough detail to convey the setting while avoiding unnecessary information.

 #### 1. Point of View (if relevant)
 1. Indicate how the scene is captured, such as first-person, dashcam, screen recording, drone shot, or an objective or detached view.